-Apart from the GH4 and Go Pro HD Hero 4, some of that kit is coming up to (or more than) 10 years old now (Canon EF 70-200L 2.8, EF 24-70L 2.8) but for the first time in many years, I don’t feel the same urge or desire to splash out on any new equipment.
+Apart from the GH4 and Go Pro HD Hero 4, some of that kit is more than 10 years old now.
+The Canon EF 70-200L 2.8, EF 24-70L 2.8.
+However, for the first time in many years, I don’t feel the same urge or desire to splash out on any new equipment.

-In the past, I was always frustrated by kit that was “lacking in this” or “could do with that” but with the combination above, plus all the accessories and software I have, I feel pretty content that I could cover any event and record it well.
+In the past, I was always frustrated by kit that was "lacking in this" or "could do with that".
+With the combination above, plus all the accessories and software I have, I feel pretty content that I could cover any event and record it well.

-Of course, that doesn’t mean that I won’t be tempted by the Canon 5D Mark IV when it comes out so long as it has 4K video with fast frame rates, superior still image quality that I feel outdoes the Mark II (I still don’t think the Mark III does that but that is just my opinion), decent headphone and microphone inputs, HDMI out etc…
+Of course, that doesn’t mean that I won’t be tempted by the Canon 5D Mark IV when it comes out.
+So long as it has 4K video with fast frame rates, superior still image quality that I feel outdoes the Mark II.
+Note: I still don’t think the Mark III does that but that is just my opinion.
+Plus decent headphone and microphone inputs, HDMI out etc.

-Maybe Go Pro will release the next camera with more updates that tempt me such as “in camera” distortion correction which I think is a distinct possibility now that companies like DJI have produced drone cameras that do just that (DJI Phantom 3 and Inspire 1).
+Maybe Go Pro will release the next camera with more updates that tempt me.
+Features such as "in camera" distortion correction which I think is a distinct possibility.
+Especially now that companies like DJI have produced drone cameras that do just that.
+See the DJI Phantom 3/4 and Inspire 1.

 Saying that though, I have no problem in correcting this myself using Go Pro’s superb, and free, software which we review below.

 I did recently did two commercial contracts.
 One for a large commercial shoot in Moor’s Valley Park and the other for a 75 year old woman’s birthday party.
 This meant me videoing the entire day using 4 very different cameras.
 These were the "now discontinued but still rockin":

-In particular, for the birthday party shoot, as long as the cameras are set up reasonably similarly with regards to fairly flat images being produced, I am able to grade them all to look as though they were all shot with the same camera and they all performed flawlessly when and where required.
+For the birthday party shoot, I needed to set the cameras up reasonably similarly with regards to fairly flat images being produced.
+Then I am able to grade them all to look as though they were all shot with the same camera.
+They all performed flawlessly when and where required.